Raya-Sodwilai/vacation-planner/README.md

 # _Vacation Planner_

-#### _This is a vacation planner where users can plan the future destinations that includes location, date and time of vacation._
+#### _This is a vacation planner where users can plan their future destinations that includes location, date and time of vacation._

 #### By _**Raya Sodwilai**_